 Q. How much do I have to tell my supervisors about my complaint?

-A. According to NAVMC DIR 1700.23F, “a Marine does not have to disclose the subject to anyone in the chain of command except to the commander with whom the Marine is requesting mast.”
-However, the submission of an application often means others’ eyes are seeing your request, so brace yourself for scrutiny.
+A. A Marine does not have to disclose the subject to anyone in the chain of command except to the commander with whom the Marine is requesting mast.
+However, commanders may designate a command reviewing authority who are authorized to review your request mast and make recommendations to the commander.

-Q. What if my supervisors don’t support my request and don’t think I should request mast?
+Q. What if my supervisors don’t support my request mast and don’t think I should request mast?